Didip-eu/ddpa_htr/README.md

 - a high-level script `ddp_htr_inference.py` that runs inference on FSDB images, each provided with an existing JSON segmentation file, whose default path is ``<input_image_stem>.lines.pred.json``.
 <!-- - a shell-script wrapper, that manages the dependencies for the HTR task, if ever needed: it relies on a Makefile to generate the segmentation meta-data for the charter, if they are not already present (with `ddpa_lines`) and calls then `ddp_htr_inference.py`.
 -->
+- ability to read and export datasets out of a variety of image and metadata formats (PageXML, JSON)

 TODO: